-Although much of your SEO activity should, rightly, be focused on understanding what keywords and phrases you want to target and then structuring your content to go after it, there is a secondary consideration which might also be helpful.
+Although much of your SEO activity should, rightly, be focused on understanding what keywords and phrases you want to target and then structuring your content to go after it, there is a secondary consideration that might also be helpful.

-As a result of this ‘discovery’ we are considering more comprehensive coverage of this foody theme on the site and ways in which we can convert those visitors into customers for the main website.
+As a result of this ‘discovery,’ we are considering more comprehensive coverage of this foody theme on the site and ways in which we can convert those visitors into customers for the main website.

 There are a number of ways to find out what keywords people are using to find your site.
 All website statistics programs ought to show you.
 Personally, I prefer using Google Analytics.